royyandzakiy/cmake-vcpkg-winrt-boilerplate/README.md

 - Build > Build All
 - Debug > Start Debugging

-> **Note:** Manually adding libraries to include is Essential in the C++/WinRT environment, this differs from the CMake environment in which is already better integrated with `vcpkg` in acquiring said libary files
+> **Note:** Manually adding libraries to include is Essential in the C++/WinRT environment, this differs from the CMake and MSBuild environment in which is already better integrated with `vcpkg` hence able to acquire said libary files automatically without explicitly stating in the properties tab

 ---